 Susie McKinnon can’t picture images and has very few memories from her life.
 McKinnon has aphantasia and Severely Deficient Autobiographical Memory or SDAM for short.
 Early findings suggest possible correlations between conditions.

-Mental imagery is not directly related to measures of intelligence, vocabulary, and reading comprehension, but it does play a role in how some schoolchildren acquire literacy skills.
+Mental imagery is not directly related to measures of intelligence, vocabulary, and reading comprehension, but does play a role in how some schoolchildren acquire literacy skills.
 Could aphantasia be seen as impeding learning ability?
 A critical perspective.

 When Dustin Grinnell and his girlfriend move to opposite sides of the US for work, Grinnell discovers he is unable to conjure up a mental image of her face.
 Grinnell begins investigating and discovers that science is starting to find answers.